tjizep/treestore/README.txt

 + Multi threaded bulk loads - bulk loads are threaded for further performance gains
 + Simple entropy coding is used for in memory compression
 + filter expressions are evaluated in the storage engine for better performance
-+ Mini B-tree static page stores most frequently used keys in continous memory area (i.e. 'harmonic' keys in binary  search).
-  The CPU cache is usually an LRU (least recently used) type which throws away the harmonic keys or the middle key of each binary search iteration.
-  This reduces the average CPU cache miss rate by about 50% while overall performance is improved by 20% on loads exceeding CPU cache size until there are no more fully associative or L3 CPU cache space available for mini pages.

 Configuration
 -------------